crichards1179/Predicting_Annual_Medical_Expenses/README.md

 ## Overview
 ### Project goal
-The goal of this project was to create various models and assess their usefullness in predicting the annual dollar amount of health care spending.
+The goal of this project was to create various models and assess their usefulness in predicting the annual dollar amount of health care spending.

 ## Resources/libraries
 * Anaconda 3